DETAILED ACTION

 Regarding claim 33, Hamaguchi teaches wherein the first cathode and the second cathode are continuous in the first light-emitting device and the second light-emitting device (Fig. 1).

-Regarding claim 34, Hamaguchi teaches An electronic device comprising the light-emitting apparatus according to claim 1 (paragraph 4).
-While Hamaguchi does not further teach that the electronic device also comprises a sensor, an operation button, and a speaker or a microphone, it would have been obvious to one of ordinary skill in the art to implement the claimed light-emitting apparatus in the well-known electronic device such as the mobile phone including the sensor, the operation button, and the speaker or the microphone.
+Regarding claim 34, Hamaguchi teaches an electronic device comprising the light-emitting apparatus according to claim 1 (paragraph 4).
+While Hamaguchi does not further teach that the electronic device also comprises at least one of a sensor, an operation button, a speaker and a microphone, it would have been obvious to one of ordinary skill in the art to implement the claimed light-emitting apparatus in the well-known electronic device such as the mobile phone including at least one of the sensor, the operation button, the speaker and the microphone.

-Hamaguchi does not explicitly teach that 1) the first EL layer further comprises a light-emitting layer 1a and a first charge generation layer and the second EL layer further comprises a light emitting layer 2a and a second charge-generation layer and 2) the first electron-transport layer comprises a first organic compound different from the first heteroaromatic compound, wherein the second electron-transport layer comprises a second organic compound different from the second heteroaromatic compound and a distance between the first edge portion and the second edge portion facing each other is 2 μm to 5 μm.
+Hamaguchi does not explicitly teach that 1) the first EL layer further comprises a light-emitting layer 1a and a first intermediate layer and the second EL layer further comprises a light emitting layer 2a and a second intermediate layer and 2) the electron-transport layer 1b also comprises a first organic compound different from the first heteroaromatic compound and the electron-transport layer 2b also comprises a second organic compound different from the second heteroaromatic compound and 3) a distance between the first edge portion and the second edge portion facing each other is 2 μm to 5 μm.

-Regarding 1) additional light emitting layer 1a/2a and the charge-generation layer, Nakamura teaches a light-emitting device, comprising: an EL layer, wherein the EL layer comprises a first light-emitting layer (132), a charge-generation layer (14), a second light-emitting layer (152), and an electron transport layer (153) between an anode 12 and a cathode 18 for improving lifetime of the light-emitting device (Fig. 1 and paragraphs 19-38).
+Regarding the limitation 1) above, Nakamura teaches a light-emitting device, comprising: an EL layer, wherein the EL layer comprises a first light-emitting layer (132), a intermediate layer (14), a second light-emitting layer (152), and an electron transport layer (153) between an anode 12 and a cathode 18 for improving lifetime of the light-emitting device (Fig. 1 and paragraphs 19-38).
 Therefore, it would have been obvious to one of ordinary skill in the art to combine the teaching of Hamaguchi with that of Nakamura for improving lifetime of the light-emitting device.

 Regarding claim 10, Hamaguchi in view of Defranco teaches wherein the electron-transport layer 1b and the electron-transport layer 2b do not comprise a metal complex (ETL including the mixture of phenanthroline and triazole) (Hamaguchi, Fig. 1 and Defranco, paragraph 38).